The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Victoria, AU

 Parkville, VIC, AU

-Sarah Milne practices in Parkville, Australia.
+Sarah Milne practices practicing medicine in Parkville, Australia.
 Ms. Milne is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Her top areas of expertise are Hereditary Ataxia, Acute Cerebellar Ataxia, Friedreich Ataxia, and Drug Induced Dyskinesia.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Hereditary Ataxia, Friedreich Ataxia, Acute Cerebellar Ataxia, and Drug Induced Dyskinesia.

 Distinguished in Acute Cerebellar Ataxia